ON THIS PAGE

 To configure Router R1 authentication:

-Configure the order in which authentication should take place for R1.
-In this example, TACACS+ server authentication is first, followed by RADIUS server authentication, then the local password.
+Configure the order in which R1 attempts to authenticate the user.
+In this example, TACACS+ server authentication is first, followed by RADIUS server authentication, and then the local password.

 [edit system] user@R1# set authentication-order tacplus user@R1# set authentication-order radius user@R1# set authentication-order password